{

 Want the founder to walk through the numbers on your specific catalog?
 Book a 15-minute walkthrough with Hari →

-Does the calculator account for Brand DNA calibration cost on the AI side?
+Does the calculator account for Brand DNA calibration cost?

 What does the calculator assume about pilot cost?